thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   tag: tags

 params:
+  # (Optional, default none) Set a subtitle used in the page header.
+  geekdocSubtitle: "A Hugo theme for documentation"

   # (Optional, default 6) Set how many table of contents levels to be showed on page.
   # Use false to hide ToC, note that 0 will default to 6 (https://gohugo.io/functions/default/)
   # You can also specify this parameter per page in front matter.